Since capitalists value everything by the dollar, let’s look at society and civilization in that way.

 A Small Businessman Example

-From a BBC article on Trump’s Hispanic voter ‘Doomsday,’ Mr. De La Fuente says, “In my business 30% is owned by the United States government and 10% is owned by the state of California.
+In a BBC article, ‘Doomsday’ about Trump’s prospects in the 2016 election, a United States Hispanic voter, Mr. De La Fuente, is quoted, “In my business 30% is owned by the United States government and 10% is owned by the state of California.
 I didn’t pick them as partners, but they sure know how to mess in my business.”